cremalab/test-resources/README.md

 # Welcome
 This repo contains software testing resources, links, and commentary that go along with a Testing @ Crema talk given by the Crema Test Engineering team.

+A PDF of the slides is uploaded to the repo.

 # General Testing
 - [Modern Testing Principles](https://www.moderntesting.org/)
 - [Ministry of Testing](https://www.ministryoftesting.com)